 The Chesapeake Western Railway crossing of North River in Stokesville was completed in 1901 for the Chesapeake Western Railway.

-The Stoney Point Road Bridge is located along Virginia Route 620 between Amelia and Cumberland counties.
+The Stoney Point Road Bridge is located along VA 620 between Amelia and Cumberland counties.
 The six-panel, pin-connected Pratt through truss was constructed in 1912.